MODEL DIRECTORY

 Better Approaches to Lifestyle and Nutrition for Comprehensive hEalth

-The BALANCE Model aims to increase access to select glucagon-like peptide-1 (GLP-1) medications and healthy lifestyle interventions.
-CMS will negotiate drug pricing and coverage terms with manufacturers of GLP-1 medications on behalf of state Medicaid agencies and Medicare Part D plan sponsors.
+The BALANCE Model aims to increase access to select GLP-1 medications and healthy lifestyle interventions for people with Medicare and Medicaid.
+CMS will negotiate drug pricing and coverage terms directly with manufacturers on behalf of state Medicaid agencies and Medicare Part D plan sponsors.

 BPCI Advanced